Robert Rogers (Manitoba politician)

-Rogers was born in Lakefield, Canada East (now Quebec), the son of Lieutenant-Colonel George Rogers.
+Rogers was born in Lakefield Canada East (now Gore, Quebec), the son of Lieutenant-Colonel George Rogers.
 He was educated in Lachute, Berthier and Montreal, and later moved to Winnipeg, Manitoba to become director of the Monarch Life Assurance Company.
 In religion, he was a member of the Church of England.

 Manitoba politics

 He contested Lisgar in the 1896 federal election as a candidate of the federal Conservative Party, and lost to Liberal Robert Lorne Richardson by fifty-four votes.
 He was 32 years old.

 Rogers was elected to the Legislative Assembly of Manitoba in the 1899 provincial election as a Conservative candidate, defeating Liberal candidate J.L.
 Brown by twenty-eight votes in Manitou.
 The Conservatives won this election, and Rogers sat in the legislature as a backbench supporter of Hugh John Macdonald's administration.
-When Rodmond Roblin succeeded Macdonald as premier on October 29, 1900, he appointed Rogers as a minister without portfolio.
+When Rodmond Roblin succeeded Macdonald as premier on 29 October 1900, he appointed Rogers as a minister without portfolio.

-On December 20, 1900, Rogers was promoted to the powerful position of Minister of Public Works.
+On 20 December 1900, Rogers was promoted to the powerful position of Minister of Public Works.
 He remained in this position for eleven years, and was often regarded as the second most powerful figure in Roblin's cabinet, helping the premier construct an effective patronage network.
 He was re-elected without difficulty in the campaigns of 1903, 1907 and 1910.